-The stakeholders met with can be classified into four categories - direct users of sanitation services, service providers, government officials (including those posted with local government) and others like officials from partner NGOs of TNUSSP, other NGOs, research institutions, and so on.
-In Trichy, members of community accountability structures related to sanitation (led by women) were also met with.
+The stakeholders can be classified into four categories - direct users of sanitation services, service providers, government officials (including those posted with local government) and others like officials from partner NGOs of TNUSSP, other NGOs, research institutions, and so on.
+In Trichy, members of community accountability structures related to sanitation (led by women) were also interviewed.
 Details are given in Table 1.1.